Mizhi County middle school stabbing

-The Mizhi County middle school stabbing occurred at No. 3 Middle School in Mizhi County, Yulin, Shaanxi, on 27 April 2018.
+The Mizhi County middle school stabbing occurred at No. 3 Middle School in Mizhi County, Yulin, Shaanxi, China, on 27 April 2018.
 Nine people were killed and 12 others were injured when 28-year-old Zhao Zewei rushed into a crowd of students and began stabbing them.

 It is the deadliest school stabbing in the history of China.

 Stabbing

 On 27 April 2018, Zhao Zewei (赵泽伟; born 20 January 1990, in Zhaojiashan Village) arrived at No. 3 Middle School in Mizhi County carrying knives he had ordered online the previous month.
 He attended the school as a child and claimed to have been bullied there, and planned the attack as revenge.

-Zhao waited an hour for students to be dismissed at 6:10 p.m. and rushed at them in an alleyway with three knives and a dagger, killing nine and injuring twelve.
+Zhao waited an hour for students to be dismissed at 6:10 p.m. and rushed at them in an alleyway with three knives, killing nine and injuring twelve.
 He was eventually subdued by teachers, students, and security guards and handed over to the local police.